Speakers

 Ecuador

 Ecuadorian naturalist and guide specialized in conservation and sustainable tourism, with more than two decades of experience working in biodiversity and Amazonian territories.
 His career connects ecotourism, ancestral knowledge, and ecosystem protection through immersive experiences with Sapara and Achuar indigenous communities.
-A graduate in Ecology and Tourism from the Pontifical Catholic University of Ecuador, he complemented his training in quality management in Germany.
-He has led expeditions for international organizations and was recognized by REI Co-op as a Top Guide in 2018.
+A graduate in Ecology and Tourism from the Pontificia Universidad Católica del Ecuador, he supplemented his training in quality management in Germany.
+He has led expeditions for international organizations and was recognized as Top Guide by REI Co-op in 2018.

 Juan Fernando Durán Ecuadorian naturalist and guide specialized in conservation and sustainable tourism